open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/README.md

 `telemetry.sdk.name` to the fully-qualified class or module name of this SDK's main entry point or another suitable identifier depending on the language.
 The identifier `opentelemetry` is reserved and MUST NOT be used in this case.
-The identifier SHOULD be stable across different versions of an implementation.
+All custom identifiers SHOULD be stable across different versions of an implementation.

 <!-- semconv telemetry -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |